dayanaathira/courier-api-rate/README.md

 - Dockerize on port 3000 [container node-app]
 - Using helmet npm for API security
 - All logs will be inside logs -> access.log.
 Using winston and morgan
-  - Logs will return level of error and error mesage.
+  - Logs will return level of error and error message.

  ***To run the program***
  1. npm install